-- ☐ Camera.

-- ☐ Clothes with lots of pockets for camera, notebook, pens, etc.

-- ☐ Favourite drawing pens.

-☐ Material for special

-- presentation if required.

-Pocket notebook.

-- Useful general facts and figures or illustrative material likely to be relevant.
+- ☐ Camera. - ☐ Clothes with lots of pockets for camera, notebook, pens, etc. - Favourite drawing pens.Material for special presentation if required. - presentation if requi - Useful general facts and figures or illustrative material likely to be relevant. -

--
+Independent expertise

-Independent expertiseTeam members discuss options with a local landowner.
+Team members discuss options

+with a local landowner.